VIGNESH8629/M2_TRAFFIC_LIGHT/1_Requirements/README.md

  # Yellow
    Yellow light on: This tells drivers to stop when it is safe to, because the light is about to turn red.
  # Green
-    Green light on: This means the driver can start driving or keep driving
+    Green light on: This means the driver can start driving or keep driving.
+ # SENSOR
+# 	ULTRASONIC SENSOR(HC-SR04)
+•	An ultrasonic sensor is an instrument that measures the distance to an object using ultrasonic sound waves.
+•	An ultrasonic sensor uses a transducer to send and receive ultrasonic pulses that relay back information about an object's proximity.

  # SWOT Analysis